Mary Hamilton Papers

 In 1777 Mary was invited to court by Queen Charlotte, to help look after her rapidly expanding brood of young princesses, and she remained a courtier until early 1783.
 For several months in 1779 the adolescent Prince of Wales became infatuated with her.

-The substantial archive of Mary Hamilton is a remarkable survival.1
+The substantial archive of Mary Hamilton is a remarkable survival.
+It comprises:

-- a very large collection of letters and notes sent to Mary Hamilton by her relatives and friends, but also including letters addressed to her husband, together with occasional explanatory notes, drafts or copies of letters by Mary Hamilton, 1768-1815
+- A very large collection of letters and notes sent to Mary Hamilton by her relatives and friends, but also including letters addressed to her husband, together with occasional explanatory notes, drafts or copies of letters by Mary Hamilton herself, 1768-1815;

 Among the major figures represented in the archive are: